Home / Career Guides / Physical Therapy (PT) Assistant

 What skills are necessary for a successful career as a physical therapy assistant?

 Key skills include compassion and patience, as you’ll often work with people in pain or distress.
-Good communication and interpersonal skills are important, as you must understand patients’ needs and relay complex medical information to them.
+Good communication and people skills are important, as you must understand patients’ needs and relay complex medical information to them.
 Physical stamina is also necessary, as you will be on your feet for long periods assisting patients with their exercises.

 In what kind of environments do physical therapy assistants typically work?